 Key facts every expat should know about Canada

-- If you wish to apply for an immigration visa for living in Canada make sure you plan well ahead; they can take up to three years to process.
+- If you wish to apply for an immigration visa for living in Canada, make sure you plan well ahead; they can take up to three years to process.

 - Some expats can legally work in Canada without a work permit.

-- If you ship your belongings to Canada you must be present in Customs to clear them.
-If you are not there they will be “held in bond” by the Customs Office.
+- If you ship your belongings to Canada, you must be present in Customs to clear them.
+If you are not there, they will be “held in bond” by the Customs Office.

 Expat Info Desk currently has city guides available for living in Toronto and living in Vancouver.
-These exhaustive relocation guides contains everything you need to know about living in these Canadian cities and will assist you to:
+These exhaustive relocation guides contain everything you need to know about living in these Canadian cities and will assist you to:

 - relocate efficiently and effectively with minimum stress.

-- settle in to your new life quickly and easily and find the help and assistance you need, when you need it.
+- Settle into your new life quickly and easily and find the help and assistance you need when you need it.

-- identify areas to live in that suit your lifestyle and budget.
+- Identify areas to live in that suit your lifestyle and budget.

-- find the right places to meet like-minded people.
+- Find the right places to meet like-minded people.

-- find schools that are suitable for your children and their learning needs.
+- Find schools that are suitable for your children and their learning needs.

-- ensure that your family get the most of their experiences abroad.
+- Ensure that your family gets the most of their experiences abroad.

-- prepare for the new culture in advance and avoid any cultural traps.
+- Prepare for the new culture in advance and avoid any cultural traps.

-- deal with any transition challenges.
+- Deal with any transition challenges.

-- cut through red tape and avoid unnecessary bureaucracy.
+- Cut through red tape and avoid unnecessary bureaucracy.